MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/get-aduser.md

 For a list of supported types for \<value\>, type `Get-Help about_ActiveDirectory_ObjectModel`.

-Note: As type of the parameter is "String", PowerShell will cast the filter to a string while processing this command.
-It means, that in case of using variable as a value in filter component, make sure that it complies with the [PowerShell Quoting Rules](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_quoting_rules).
-For example, if filter expression is quoted, variable should also be quoted: **Get-ADUser -Filter "Name -like '$UserName'"**.
-Otherwise, if curly braces are used to enclose the filter, variable shouldn't be quoted: **Get-ADUser -Filter {Name -like $UserName}**.
+Note: As type of the parameter is "String", PowerShell will cast the filter query to a string while processing this command.
+It means, that in case of using variable as a value in the filter component, make sure that it complies with the [PowerShell Quoting Rules](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_quoting_rules).
+For example, if filter expression is double-quoted, variable should be enclosed using single quotation marks: **Get-ADUser -Filter "Name -like '$UserName'"**.
+On the contrary, if curly braces are used to enclose the filter, variable shouldn't be quoted at all: **Get-ADUser -Filter {Name -like $UserName}**.

 Note: PowerShell wildcards other than *, such as ?, are not supported by the *Filter* syntax.